-I’ve long called Thailand the United States of Asia, not just because the country’s name means “The Land of the Free”, but also for the similar imperiousness and police state arrogance that Thailand exudes.
+There are a few similarities between the United States and Thailand, not only because the country’s name means “The Land of the Free” but also because of the similar imperiousness and police state mentality that Thailand exudes.

-One friend of mine had a friend banned from the country for a year for “abusing” the process.
-The government does not want people moving to its country using flag theory principles and they are ramping up enforcement.
+You could face a ban for one year for “abusing” the process.
+The Thai government does not want people moving to its country using our flag theory principles, and they have ramped up enforcement.

-Spend more than 183 days in any country that asses income tax and chances are you’ll be on the hook for some tax.
+Spend more than 180 days in any country that assesses income tax, and chances are you’ll be on the hook for some tax.
 Western countries tend to count your days like a hawk in order to extract maximum tax, while many other countries are more lax.

 While Thailand has little in place in the way of an enforcement mechanism to actually target expats who use companies outside of Thailand to conduct business and earn a living, that doesn’t mean the government isn’t rattling the saber and suggesting that even the much-maligned long-term tourist should be paying income tax to Thailand.